 Low VA Appraisal?
-How VA Tidewater and Reconsideration of Value Processes Can Help
+How VA Tidewater and Reconsideration of Value (ROV) Processes Can Help

-If your VA appraisal is lower than expected, you can use a Tidewater initiative or Reconsideration of Value to raise the appraisal value.
+If your VA appraisal is lower than expected, you can use a VA Tidewater initiative or Reconsideration of Value (ROV) to appeal the initial appraisal and potentially raise the appraisal value.

 Advertising Disclosure.